PFSA President Gawie Hugo goes Stamping in London

 “Meneer Hugo?”
 I asked the man bending over the table.
 He immediately stood bolt upright and laughed cheerily.
 “Ja.
 Steve?
 Hullo!
 You found me.”
 It was a good start that got better as the day wore on.
 Ilse, his daughter, was all sweetness and light, a gentle joy to be with.
 I thoroughly enjoyed myself on the day.
 I hope they did too.

 Gawie found stamps on sheet for friends back home.
-As a motor car enhthusiast he had just returned from a visit to the National Motor Museum at Beaulieu and was pleased to find an attractive item of ephemera, a 1950s RAC membership card with photo.
+As a motor car enthusiast he had visited to the National Motor Museum at Beaulieu, Hampshire, and was now pleased to find an attractive item of ephemera, a 1950s RAC membership card with photo.
 It would, he said “add extra interest to any display on motoring and motor cars”.
-I agreed.
+I subequently found the cover below which I will give to him at the National in Paarl in 2025.

 After two or so hours we had trawled through all the dealers’ stock and decided to call it a day and head over to Stanley Gibbons in the Strand, a brisk five minute walk away.
-Ilse took a photo of us departing the Charing Cross Collectors market.
+Ilse took a photo of the two of us departing the Collectors Fair.

 Stanley Gibbons / Strand Collectibles Group

 Sadly, Gawie’s friend in South Africa was not answering his phone and we left Stanley Gibbons shop empty-handed.
 Neither Gibbons nor Gawie benefitted from this visit.
-It was a disappointing result given the historic importance that Stanley Gibbons enjoyed.
+As a boy I might have been tempted to buy a packet of stamp hinges but as a postal historian my 20-year old packet of some 1000 hinges remains adequate for my needs.

 I was now eager to start the next leg of the day’s adventure in the convivial Theodore Bullfrog pub in John Adams Street.
 A beer was not the main attraction.
 Duty called!